dtgeoeu-wp6-tsunamis/inundation-emulator/README.md

 # inundation-emulator
 Site specific emulator for tsunami run-up simulations.
+This repository contains a python implementation using [Tensorflow](https://www.tensorflow.org/) of the neural network developped in [Machine learning emulation of high resolution inundation maps](https://doi.org/10.1093/gji/ggae151).

+The application of the code has to be carried out in two steps:

+1. (Preparation) First the model has to be trained for the specific site.
+To this end a suitably selected training set of sufficient size is needed.

+1. (Operation) The trained model may be applied for predictions.

 # Data folder.
 T:\Tsunami\PTHA2020_runs_UMA